Betula nigra - River Birch

 Common Name: River Birch

 Demands: Nutritious soil, moist soil in full sun

-Foliage: Diamond shaped leaves, bright green in spring,
+Foliage: Diamond shaped leaves, bright green in spring, yellow in autumn

 Flower: Yellow catkins in early spring just before the leaves emerge

 Bark: The most appealing feature, cinnamon coloured peeling in curly strips to reveal oranges and creams underneath.

 Deepdale Trees are expert growers and wholesalers of the UK's finest semi-mature trees and shrubsContact Us